12noonLLC/MathExpressions.12noon/readme.md

 Press the **up-** and **down-arrows** to cycle through previous inputs.

-Use the mouse to select text in the history, and it is automatically copied to the input control.
+If you use the mouse to select text in the history, it is automatically copied to the clipboard.
+The focus is also set on the input field so that you can quickly paste the selected text if desired.

 ### Basic Mathematical Operators